Sianto Sikawa: Family

-Ms Sikawa is a mother to one daughter.
+Sikawa is a mother to one daughter.

 Other considerations

-In September 2018, Business Daily Africa, a Kenyan, English language, daily newspaper, named Sianto Sikawa, among the "Top 40 Under 40 Women in Kenya in 2018".
+In September 2018, Business Daily Africa, a Kenyan daily newspaper, named Sikawa among the "Top 40 Under 40 Women in Kenya in 2018".
 In the past, Sianto won the Miss Narok Beauty Pageant.

 In 2015, at the age of 24 years she was crowned Miss Tourism Narok County and Miss Tourism Kenya.
-She also walked the catwalk at the 2015 New York Fashion Week, modeling Spring/Summer 2015 collections by Tamil International fashion house.
+She walked the catwalk at the 2015 New York Fashion Week, modeling Spring/Summer 2015 collections by Tamil International fashion house.